tachibana-shin/assistant.koplugin/README.md

 To use AskGPT, simply highlight the text that you want to ask a question about, and select "Ask ChatGPT" from the menu.
 The plugin will then send your highlighted text to the ChatGPT API, and display the answer to your question in a pop-up window.

 I hope you enjoy using this plugin and that it enhances your e-reading experience.
 If you have any feedback or suggestions, please let me know!

+If you want to support development, become a [Sponsor on GitHub](https://github.com/sponsors/drewbaumann).

 License: GPLv3